k0nserv/apex-stats/README.md

 2. On the `Data` sheet use `File > Import` to import the log.
 Select `Replace current sheet`.

+### Example Analyiss

+Here are a few screenshots from my own stats.

 **Stats overview:**

 ![](img/master-stats.png)